yaniv-golan/openai-model-registry/docs/index.md

 ➡️ **Keeping it fresh:** run `openai-model-registry-update` (CLI) or `registry.refresh_from_remote()` whenever OpenAI ships new models.

+## Important Notes

+> **🔵 Azure OpenAI Users:** If you're using Azure OpenAI endpoints, please be aware of platform-specific limitations, especially regarding web search capabilities.
+See our [Azure OpenAI Usage Guide](user-guide/azure-openai.md) for detailed guidance.

 ## API Reference

 Please see the [API Reference](api/index.md) for detailed information about the package's classes and methods.